-PEARL HARBOR-HICKAM (NNS) -- Naval Facilities Engineering Command (NAVFAC) Pacific announced April 17 the winners of the NAVFAC Pacific Area of Responsibility (AOR) Employee, Supervisor and Team of the Year Awards Program for 2017.
+Naval Facilities Engineering Systems Command (NAVFAC) Pacific announced the 2022 Employee, Supervisor and Team of the Year (ESTOY) winners in the Pacific Area of Operations (AO).